maidsafe/rfcs/proposed/0000-Use-public-key-for-id-on-all-messages.md

 Clients themselves no longer will require to store Id's packets on the network (although they can via StructuredData).
 `PublicId` types are no longer required in the maidsafe_types library (maidsafe_client exclusive now).

+To be able to `Put` any data one the network a client will require to `Post` and account creation and payment to the `ClientManagers` for that key.
+This is also an improvement as this message and action is explicit as opposed to a side effcet of a `Put`.
+Failure will mean the network returns a `NoAccount` error on any put.
+Any `Post` without an account although direct would fail as this requires the data already exists (in terms of data handling).

 # Drawbacks

 To be identified